 College and Career Readiness

 Intensive work to help states implement essential components of SREB’s recommendations for statewide college and career readiness.
-These include assessing high school juniors to determine their progress toward the state’s readiness standards — and requiring those who are underprepared to transitional courses in 12th grade.
+These include assessing high school juniors to determine their progress toward the state’s readiness standards — and requiring those who are underprepared to take transitional courses in 12th grade.

-Benchmarking Implementation of College- and Career-Readiness Standards
+Accountability Systems for College- and Career-Readiness Standards

 Career and Technical Education